 And if your business relies heavily on online activity and sales, then more reliable broadband speeds may help you to manage things more efficiently.

 The added bandwidth you get from fibre means you can have a lot of processes running in the background.
 Data backup systems can run almost continuously without hampering your internet browsing.

 You can hold live conference video chats with many people at once without losing image or sound quality.
 This will also help when you want to connect staff in different places through video calling, shared document storage and other digital means.

 What broadband speed could your business get?

 Internet speeds, and the availability of fibre, depend greatly on where you are.
-Try our quick and simple-to-use speed checker, or call one of our friendly agents on 0808 163 4734, to find out the broadband speed you can expect.
+Try our quick and simple-to-use speed checker to find out the broadband speed you can expect.